Amazon drivers claim

 Most drivers who deliver products for Amazon via DSPs are listed as independent contractors.
 This means you have no guarantee of work, and you may have to pay to hire a van from a courier.

-If you were listed as an employee, you would gain certain legal protections and benefits.
+Employees have certain legal protections and benefits.
 This includes the right to:

 - A contract setting out the terms of your employment